School of Natural Science and Mathematics

 Phase Two Courses for Health Sciences/Nursing

 Phase Two consists of nursing-specific coursework and is completed at a partnering institution.
-Upon successful completion of the first year of coursework at the partnering institution, credits are transferred to Mount St. Mary's to complete the student's MSMU bachelor's of science degree in biology or health sciences.
+Upon successful completion of the first year of coursework at the partnering institution, credits are transferred to Mount St. Mary's to complete the student's MSMU bachelor's of science degree in health sciences.
 Students then continue to complete the remaining requirements of the partnering institution resulting in a bachelor of science in nursing degree.

 Mount St. Mary's currently has dual-degree nursing partnerships with the University of Maryland and Shenandoah University in Winchester, Virginia.